Do you make your children share when they fight, or because you think it’s polite? Head’s up: See why kids shouldn’t be forced to share.

 See how they can use a single toy to better cooperate with one another.
 Rather than forcing one child to give up a toy because the other wants it, see what solutions they can come up with so they both get what they want.

 Have you noticed how you talk about sharing with your kids?

-One child might start whining for her turn with the iPad, to which you respond with, “Share the iPad with your sister already!”
+One child might start whining for her turn with the tablet, to which you respond with, “Share the tablet with your sister already!”
 Not exactly a positive view of sharing, especially when it sounds like punishment.